KeeganFargher/portfolio/data/blog/ruggaroots.md

 date: '2020-01-13'
 tags: ['Case Study', 'Technical']
 draft: false
-summary: '6 weeks to build a complete system in a framework weve never used before, what could go wrong?'
+summary: '6 weeks to build a complete system in a framework weve never used before, using a new architecture and writing tests for the first time, what could go wrong?'
 images: ['/static/images/usapeec.jpg']
 layout: PostSimple
 ---